rocfd/brewpitopes/README.md

 mkdir your_project
 ```

-3.4 Once you have created "your_project" folder, to start running the pipeline move back to the folder "brewpitopes" and you are ready to go !!
+3.4 You are now ready to predict and refine your B-cell epitope candidates.

 ## PIPELINE
 ** All the steps should be run within the Docker image at your Terminal except when it indicates "(Locally)". **